In This Article

 Key Insight: For cobot manufacturers scaling from prototype to production, we recommend starting with radial multi-pole rings even if segmented arcs seem cheaper initially.
 The elimination of assembly labor and improved consistency typically makes radial rings more cost-effective at volumes above 500 units/month.

 Cobot manufacturers face a unique supply chain challenge: they need the precision of aerospace-grade magnets at the cost structure of industrial-grade components.
-Most magnet suppliers are optimized for one or the other - high-precision/high-cost or commodity/low-cost.
+Most magnet suppliers are optimized for one or the other — high-precision/high-cost or commodity/low-cost.
 Finding a supplier that can deliver ±0.02mm tolerances, <1% flux variance, and competitive pricing requires a manufacturer with advanced grinding equipment, in-house GBD processing (to reduce rare earth costs), and 100% testing infrastructure.
+With NdPr feedstock at roughly USD 135/kg in late April 2026 — up from USD 53/kg at the start of January — the GBD lever has moved from optional to economically essential for any cobot program scaling beyond pilot volumes.
+See the full May 2026 rare earth market update for the supply-side picture.

 How Mainrich Supports Cobot Manufacturers

 We work with cobot and industrial robot companies across Asia, Europe, and North America.
 Our robotics magnet line was specifically designed for joint motor applications.
+For deeper context see our robotics applications page and the complete guide to humanoid robot actuator magnets.

 - •Radial multi-pole rings in 4–14 pole configurations